chiragSahani/hamburgermenu/README.md

 # 🍔 Hamburger Menu React App

 A responsive React application demonstrating a modern hamburger menu for navigation.
-The app features a clean header with a hamburger icon that opens a popup menu, allowing users to navigate between **Home** and **About** pages.
-This project showcases best practices in component-based architecture, routing, and responsive UI design.
+The app features a clean header with a hamburger icon that opens a popup menu, allowing users to navigate between pages seamlessly.

 ---